(pictured from left to right Felicia Barry, Catalina Fajardo)

 Email address: email@example.com

-Annual Session Scholarship (second year students)
+Annual Session (two graduating students)

 The Massachusetts Dental Hygienists’ Association would like to send two graduating students on a trip to ADHA’s CLL 95th Annual Session in Columbus, Ohio.
 These students must be active student members of ADHA, and should have an interest in becoming involved with the MDHA.
 The association hopes to educate students about what its role is in each dental hygienist’s career before and after they graduate.